Practice Charter Standards

 The practice has a complaints procedure and we always welcome the opportunity to deal with any part of our service that is causing you concern.

-Please contact our Practice Manager, Alizai Qasim Khan by letter to take advantage of this service.
-Your complaint will be investigated quickly and we will advise you of the findings within 14 days.
+Please contact our Complaints Officer Rizwana Shaheen, by letter to take advantage of this service.
+Your complaint will be investigated quickly and we will advise you of the findings within 20 working days.
 You will also be advised on how to proceed should you wish to take your complaint further.

 If you cannot attend your appointment, please let us know in good time, so that we can offer that appointment to another patient.
 Should you repeatedly fail to attend or cancel appointments, we will have no alternative but to remove you from our patient register.